 One of the most incredible parts of seeing the Northern Lights on our trip was being able to see them right outside our hotel.
 We were able to wander just far enough away for our eyes to adjust to the dark.
 For 30 minutes, we watched the aurora from behind the hotel while I snapped photos.
 Then we moved in front of the hotel to see what the lights looked like from there.

-The primary determining factor of what colors we see in the Northern Lights is what altitude the solar particles hit the atmosphere.
+The primary determining factor of what colors are seen in the Northern Lights is what altitude the solar particles hit the atmosphere.
 Green is one of the most common colors.
 Particles colliding with oxygen often produce green and yellow lights while nitrogen produces red, violet, and blue.

 We soaked in as much of the stunning colors as we could before the cold became too much.
 The main reason we booked a winter tour was in the hopes of seeing these phenomena, which made the frozen noses and fingers worth it.
 Returning inside, we took hot showers before retiring for the night.